awsdocs/amazon-pinpoint-developer-guide/doc-source/audience-define-endpoints.md

 ```
 Where:
 + *application\-id* is the ID of the Amazon Pinpoint project in which you're adding or updating an endpoint\.
-+ *endpoint\-id* is the ID that you're assigning to a new endpoint, or it's the ID of an existing endpoint that you're updating\.
++ *example\-endpoint* is the ID that you're assigning to a new endpoint, or it's the ID of an existing endpoint that you're updating\.
 + *endpoint\-request\-file\.json* is the file path to a local JSON file that contains the input for the `--endpoint-request` parameter\.

-**Example Endpoint Request File**
+**Example Endpoint request file**
 The example `update-endpoint` command uses a JSON file as the argument for the `--endpoint-request` parameter\.
 This file contains an endpoint definition like the following:

 ```